evanpipta/rad-flux/README.md

 myActions.call('doStuff');
 ```
-Note: you can only call .register() once per action, it permanently sets the registered function for that action.
+Note: you can only call .registerAsync() once per action, it permanently sets the registered function for that action.

 The idea here is to make sure actions themselves only do one thing, from one place.
 If you want your actions to indirectly cause other "effects", subscribe to them externally and do stuff after they complete.